 As a meal, dessert is frequently overlooked by most hikers.
 Many don’t want to carry any more weight than absolutely necessary.
 Particularly for the gram counters, dessert just doesn’t factor into the equation.
 Additionally, prepackaged boil-in-bag meals can be expensive, so incorporating desserts into the meal plan usually isn’t in the budget.
-However, this apple crisp is both cheap, lightweight, and – in our opinion – totally worth it.
+However, this apple crisp is cheap, lightweight, and totally worth it.

-Using ingredients we were able to pick up from the grocery store – freeze dried apples slices, granola, brown sugar, and spices – this two person dessert came out to roughly $2 a serving.
+Using ingredients we were able to pick up from the grocery store—freeze dried apples slices, granola, brown sugar, and spices—this two-person dessert came out to roughly $2 a serving.
 As for weight, when it was all sealed up in a plastic bag, it came in around 5.2 ounces.
-Now, it might not be a trade everyone is willing to make, but at the end of a long hard day, we would happily carry extra 5.2 ounces and pay $2 for the chance to enjoy a warm, cozy dessert like this.
+Now, it might not be a trade everyone is willing to make, but we would happily pay and carry that small extra amount for the chance to enjoy a warm, cozy dessert like this at the end of a long hard day.

 2 min prep at home / 5 min cooking in the field

 1½ cups (1 oz.) freeze dried apples